Catalyst Immersive

 WHAT YOU WILL GAIN

-Catalyst Immersive is designed to provide tangible skills and a lasting support network.
-Upon completion, you will be able to confidently navigate the grant-seeking landscape, including:
+Catalyst Immersive is designed to provide tangible skills and a lasting support network to help you confidently navigate the grant-seeking landscape.
+In this program, you will:

-• Learning to more strategically position your research to appeal to sponsors and reviewers.
+• Learn to more strategically position your research to appeal to sponsors and reviewers.

-• Building a robust research support network, both inside and outside PSU.
+• Build a robust research support network, both inside and outside PSU.

-• Preparing compelling proposal summaries and narratives that highlight your project’s importance.
+• Prepare compelling proposal summaries and narratives that highlight your project’s importance.

-• Gaining deeper understanding of the proposal review process, including the roles of program officers and reviewers.
+• Gain deeper understanding of the proposal review process, including the roles of program officers and reviewers.

-• Developing effective strategies to strengthen proposal resubmissions.
+• Develop effective strategies to strengthen proposal resubmissions.

 As a graduate of the Immersive program, you'll also join an alumni network of Catalyst Fellows, an interdisciplinary, long-term ongoing peer- mentoring community with priority access to Catalyst Academy programming, research development resources and proposal support services.